 If you have bought anything online from a major retailer, you’ve likely used a mega menu.

-Designed to provide site users with a simple top navigation and detailed options below, mega menus show more links and sub-categories of information and improve how users navigate a site.
+Mega menus are designed to provide site users with a simple top navigation and detailed options below.
+They often allow more space to show more links and sub-categories of information, which improves how users navigate a site.

-For instance, when shopping on a clothing site, your top menu would be very simple, providing options for Men, Women, or Kids.
+For instance, when shopping on a clothing site, your simple top menu includes links for Men, Women, or Kids.
 Clicking to expand one of these options will then reveal subcategories for shirts, pants, shoes, and accessories.
 Finally, more detailed and direct links may be provided to filter your options by manufacturer or material types.

 A similar navigation approach is useful for any organization looking to follow WordPress menu best practices with a broad collection of projects and programs.

 We used a mega menu on Interfaith Alliance’s website to highlight all of the resources and options that they provide for their users to get involved:

-In contrast, we added a mega menu to Orion Magazine’s site to provide their users easy access to topics and their current magazine issue that dynamically updates, making ongoing management a breeze.
+In contrast, we added a mega menu to Orion Magazine’s site to provide their users easy access to topics and a direct link to their current magazine issue that dynamically updates, making ongoing management a breeze.

-In addition to providing more space for the links, we also used our free Menuizer WordPress plugin to add dynamic content to the menus for both of these sites:
+In addition to providing more space for the links, we also used our free Menuizer WordPress plugin to add dynamic content to the menus for these sites.

 Could your organization benefit from a mega menu?